ItsWachira/Hashnode_Blog_Posts/cl7g36hko0ctd1cnvd6z9c34o.md

 ```

 ### PUT request
-Now suppose we want to update the existing employee.
+Now suppose we want to update the existing employee data.
+We can create put endpoint route.

 ```
 app.patch("/employees/", (req, res, next) => {